haokeyingxiao/go-haoke-admin-api-sdk/README.md

-# SDK for the Shopware 6 Admin API
+# SDK for the HaoKe 6 Admin API

 See example folder